-Examples of extenuating circumstances the committee might consider are:
+Here are examples of extenuating circumstances the committee might consider:

 - a medical situation that was unforeseen and may have interfered with your ability to write your exam

-The College will notify you if your application is being reviewed by the Committee to allow you the time you need to submit evidence in support of your request for an annulment.
-Examples of the kind of information the Committee may consider for review are:
+CNO will notify you if the committee is reviewing your application to allow you the time you need to submit evidence to support your request for an annulment.

 - a personal statement from you outlining what extenuating circumstances (if any) may have affected your ability to pass the examination

 - supporting evidence relating to the specific extenuating circumstances, such as information from a health care provider about a medical condition (description, date of diagnosis, impact on the applicant, other information), a death certificate in the case of a death in the family, or other relevant information.

 You will be allowed another chance to write the exam if the committee decides to annul one or more of your examination results.

 If you do not disclose all previous attempts to write a registration examination, CNO may cancel your application for registration and/or cancel any certificates issued by CNO.When counting up your attempts at a registration exam, CNO looks at all your previous attempts to write that particular exam, whether you wrote the exam in Ontario or in another jurisdiction.